MorganCabral/sse-library/README.md

 manager.
 If you do not have apt-get, yum, or pacman, you will need to [install Curl, Git, Python 2.7.x and PIP manually](https://github.com/MorganCabral/sse-library/wiki/Installation-Prereqs).
-If you are on a Mac, read our [Homebrew and Python](https://github.com/mxcl/homebrew/wiki/Homebrew-and-Python) article.
+If you are on a Mac, read the [Homebrew and Python](https://github.com/mxcl/homebrew/wiki/Homebrew-and-Python) article.
 You can run the install script again when you have the prereqs installed.